sky-uk/ruby-bootcamp/readme.md

 ### Final Project

 At the end of the course there is a larger project for you to get your teeth in to.
-This will require the sum of all of the things you have learnt.
-Fancy a peek? take a [look here](projects/twitter-user-interface/readme.md)
+This will require the sum of all of the things you have learned.
+Fancy a peek? take a [look here](project/readme.md)

 ## Notes